 Pre-treatment is followed by Actiflo clarifiers for primary treatment.
 Primary treatment is coagulation and ballasted flocculation.
 The Aluminum sulfate is added to help particles in the water to collect and stick together.
 This process is called coagulation.
 Sulfuric acid is added to reduce the pH of the water, allowing the aluminum sulfate to be more efficient.
 This is quickly followed by ballasted flocculation when a polymer and microsand are added to make the coagulated particles heavier.

 After the Actiflo clarifiers the pH of the water is adjusted up with sodium hydroxide to a neutral pH of 7.0 and filtered.
 The filters take out any particles that were not taken out during primary treatment.

 After filtration, chlorine is added for disinfection.
 Fluoride is added for dental hygiene.
 This is followed by ultraviolet disinfection which will inactivate any living cell that has not been killed by the chlorine.

 After the water is disinfected, it is pumped in South Hill Reservoir.
-South Hill holds around 6,800,000 liters of water.
+South Hill holds around 6,800,000 litres of water.
 From South Hill Reservoir the water is pumped into the water distribution system and North Hill Reservoir.
-North Hill Reservoir also holds 6,800,000 liters.
+North Hill Reservoir also holds 6,800,000 litres.

-Winter average usage is around 6 million liters of water per day.
-Summer usage is around 12-15 million liters per day with peak times reaching above 22 million liters of water.
+Winter average usage is around 6 million litres of water per day.
+Summer usage is around 12-15 million litres per day with peak times reaching above 22 million litres of water.

-The max flow rating for the plant is 30 million liters per day.
+The max flow rating for the plant is 30 million litres per day.

-2012 – Extensive remodeling done.
+2012 – Extensive remodelling done.
 Actiflo clarifiers with pH adjustment and Ultaviolet (UV) disinfection were added.
 Along with a new laboratory and chemical storage facilities.